 This software comes in three forms: One, Pro and Elite.
-One is the most basic version, as it comes with a risk tolerance assessment tool, financial and lifestyle goals planning and more.
-Pro boasts all of the features of One, as well as a bunch of extras, like risk management, estate planning and Social Security optimization.
-The Elite edition offers everything, in addition to secure income modeling, total income modeling and advanced lifetime protection.
+One is the most basic version, as it comes with only a risk tolerance assessment tool, financial and lifestyle goals planning, holistic stress testing and more.
+Pro boasts all of the features of One, as well as a bunch of extras, like risk management, estate planning and net worth statement creation.
+The Elite edition offers everything above, in addition to secure income modeling, total income modeling, advanced lifetime protection and tax planning.

-In March 2019, Envestnet purchased MoneyGuidePro for $500 million and took over its operations.
-Envestnet is a large financial services company that focuses on various advisor-centric wealth management platforms.
+Envest, which in March 2019 purchased MoneyGuidePro for $500 million and took over its operations, is a large financial services company that focuses on various advisor-centric wealth management platforms.

 |Best For||– Firms looking for a complete set of advisory services and programs|

-eMoney Advisor offers a hefty suite of financial planning services for advisor firms and large advisory enterprises.
-The program is based around three distinct packages of services (Plus, Pro and Premier), with a fourth tier reserved for customized enterprise relationships.
+EMoney Advisor offers a hefty suite of financial planning services for advisor firms and large advisory enterprises.
+The program is based around four distinct packages of services: Plus, Pro, Premier and Growth.

 |Fees||– Basic tier: $124.95 per advisor, per month |